Hurricane Camille: Aftermath

 In the days after the storm struck Cuba, the government deployed medical teams to affected regions to provide typhoid vaccine shots.
 Officials noted the potential for the spread of disease, due to flooding from Camille as well as previously wet conditions.

 Across the Gulf Coast of the United States, the response to the hurricane involved many federal, state, and local agencies and volunteer organizations.
-By May 1970, the federal government spent more than $25 million toward relief efforts, including reimbursing state and local governments.
-Then-president Richard Nixon declared 26 Mississippi counties as disaster areas, along with two counties in Alabama four parishes in Louisiana, and 27 counties in Virginia.
-Federal agencies that assisted in the relief efforts included the Economic Development Administration (EDA), the General Services Administration (GSA), the Office of Economic Opportunity, the Small Business Administration (SBA), and the departments of Health, Education, and Welfare (HEW) and Housing and Urban Development (HUD).
+By May 1970, the federal government had spent more than $25 million toward relief efforts, including reimbursing state and local governments.
+Then-president Richard Nixon declared 26 Mississippi counties as disaster areas, along with 2 counties in Alabama, 4 parishes in Louisiana, and 27 counties in Virginia.
+Federal agencies that assisted in the relief efforts included the Economic Development Administration (EDA), the General Services Administration (GSA), the Office of Economic Opportunity (OEC), the Small Business Administration (SBA), and the departments of Health, Education, and Welfare (HEW) and Housing and Urban Development (HUD).
 The Department of Defense contributed $34 million and 16,500 military troops that helped in the recovery, such as clearing debris or distributing food.
 The United States Coast Guard surveyed coastal areas by helicopter to search for survivors.
 Rescues occurred as late as August 24, when a helicopter spotted a family of 12 people that was without food or water for days.
-The Federal Highway Administration helped fund repairs to roads, paying the entire cost of federal highway repair and reconstruction.
+The Department of Health provided $4 million towards medicine, vaccines, and other health related needs.
+The Federal Highway Administration helped fund repairs to roads, paying the entire cost of federal-Aid highway repair and reconstruction.
 By January 1970, over $13.71 million worth of highway projects had been approved.
 The Federal Water Pollution Control Administration assisted with sewage treatment in Mississippi and Virginia and helped clean up an oil spill in the Boothville-Venice area of Louisiana.
+Within three days of Camille's landfall, power was restored to Keesler AFB, although the outages and damage halted training for 15 days.
 After the base was cleared of debris and emergency power was restored, Keesler AFB became a hub for search and rescue operations, for aerial damage assessments, and as a point for distributing aid.
 Helicopters from the base flew food and medicine to storm-damaged communities until early September.
 After Vice President Spiro Agnew surveyed disaster areas, Nixon visited Gulfport–Biloxi Airport on September 8, speaking to a crowd of more than 35,000 attendees.